Most consumer loves to choose from multiple options.

 A simple product is a unique, stand-alone, physical product that you may have to ship to the customer.

-The identity of the grouped product is created by a number of child products that have unique features of their own.
+The identity of the grouped product is created by several child products with unique features.

 A virtual product is defined as a product that is not a physical entity.
 You can select the checkbox to make a product virtual.

 Downloadable products don’t require shipping.
-They are available as a downloadable file with a specified path or URL.
+They are available as downloadable files with a specified path or URL.
 You can select the checkbox to make a product downloadable.

-In some cases, you list a product in your store, but you aren’t the actual seller of the product.
+Sometimes, you list a product in your store, but you aren’t the actual seller of the product.
 You will have to specify the URL of the product and the text to be displayed on the Add-to-cart button.
+In the case of affiliate marketing affiliate plugin for WordPress helps a lot.

 Variable product type lets you add variations to the same product to create a complex, variable product.
-Each variation of the product has its price, available stock, SKU, etc.
+Each product variation has its price, available stock, SKU, etc.

 Create Variable Product in Flatsome WooCommerce Theme

-The basic concept of WooCommerce variable products as outlined above.
+The basic concept of WooCommerce variable products is outlined above.
 So, it’s time to put that knowledge into action.

-The basic concept of WooCommerce variable products as outlined above.
+The basic concept of WooCommerce variable products is outlined above.
 Now it’s time to put that knowledge into action.
+You can also create variable products in the Astra theme if you want.

-If you prefer video tutorials over text, then you can follow this video guide to create WooCommerce Variable products in Flatsome Theme.
+If you prefer video tutorials over text, you can follow this guide to create WooCommerce Variable products in Flatsome Theme.

 Create product attributes